Jadael/TMT/readme.md

 # Basics of VCV Rack

 VCV Rack is virtual modular synthesizer platform for Windows/Mac/Linux that simulates Eurorack modules, in addition to original modules that go beyond hardware.
-You place modules on a grid, interact with their knobs, sliders, and buttons with your mouse, and connect their input and output jacks with virtual cables to create synth patch just like a physical eurorack.
+You place modules on a grid, interact with their knobs, sliders, and buttons with your mouse, and connect their input and output jacks with virtual cables to create synth patches just like a physical eurorack.

 Spellbook is a module for VCV Rack, and RhythML was designed with VCV Rack, and modular synthesis in general, in mind.